 Once the National Verifier launches in a state, the National Verifier will determine whether a subscriber is eligible for Lifeline.

 Service providers can use one of three methods to verify the eligibility of subscribers in other states:

-A subscriber may be eligible for program-supported service if he or she has a household income at or below 135 percent of the federal poverty guidelines.
+A customer may be eligible for Lifeline-supported service if they have a gross annual household income at or below 135 percent of the federal poverty guidelines.
 Visit the Income Eligibility to learn more, including income guidelines and acceptable forms of documentation.